Vault2501/Meshed-Banana-image/README.md

   Notes:
   - Set `BOARD` other than `bananapim2zero`to not get the bPi zero specific changes
-  - Currently the required group gets not set for new users, this needs to be done manually
   - `.profile` ins /etc/skel gets overwritten with a modified one
   ```
   sudo BOARD=bananapim2zero ./Meshed-Banana-image/userpatches/overlay/run_scripts.sh